sdam-au/tempun_demo/README.md

 Anything else on data metadata and data used.
 Link to data repository or explanatory article.

 ### Software
-1. Software X, minimum version 123
-1. Software Y, version 456
+1. Python3
+1. Jupyter Notebooks or Google Colab

 ### Registered account
-1. CompanyA
-1. CompanyB

-### Hardware
-1. Multiple-screen
-1. Mouse
-1. Coffee
+1. Google Colab

 ---
 ## Installation